primnp/EC601_Project1/README.md

 4. Data integrity
   * All sensitive or confidential data must be encrypted during transmission and storage.
   * There should be a strict access control policy for APIs to prevent Man in the Middle (MMITM), code injections, or distributed denial of service (DDos) assaults.
-5. Monitoring and detecting IoT devices
+5. Actively monitor and Detect IoT devics
   * Notify users about updated software when one becomes available.
 Also notify users if the software they are running is outdated.
   * Constantly scans and monitors for attack entries that may occur.